MattBashton/articSlurmy/README.md

 CENT-188F98        barcode02  179183       174903                97.61                         173812         2200.65      371.30       658                  2.20   3                B.3
 CENT-18994E        barcode03  3026802      2837018               93.73                         2794672        35952.53     431.82       123                  0.41   11               B.1.56
 ```

+In addition to the above per-amplicon coverage and N count stats are also given in the standard out files for each task/sample as well `.tsv` files in the `processed/` directory which are prefixed with sample ID.

 ## Similar work
 The [Connar lab ncov2019-artic-nf](https://github.com/connor-lab/ncov2019-artic-nf) Nextflow pipeline has more or less similar functionality to this pipeline.